Common phone and internet scams and ways to stop them

 Tech Support Scams

 Tech support scams convince people to pay for technical assistance or programs on their computers.
 The scammers are typically pushy and pretend to know your problem, collect your money, and potentially ask for personal or account information.
 They may use a legitimate software company name.
+If you didn’t initiate the call for help, don’t pay or give the caller any information.
+Never give out your account passwords.
+Only scammers ask for this information.

 SOFTWARE SCAMS